RagnarB83/ash-documentation/docs/Machine_learning_in_ASH.rst

     #Fragment
     frag = Fragment(pdbfile="file.pdb")

-    #Load a Torch model using OpenMM-Torch to get an OpenMM-compatible force
+    #Load a Torch model from file using OpenMM-Torch to get an OpenMM-compatible force
     force = TorchForce('model.pt')

     #Create the ASH OpenMMTheory object without any force